flika-org/flika/flika/docs/contributing.rst

 Feature requests and feedback
 -----------------------------

-Do you like pytest?
+Do you like flika?
 Share some love on Twitter or in your blog posts!

 We'd also like to hear about your propositions and suggestions.
-Feel free to `submit them as issues <https://github.com/pytest-dev/pytest/issues>`_ and:
+Feel free to `submit them as issues <https://github.com/flika-org/flika/issues>`_ and:

 * Explain in detail how they should work.
 * Keep the scope as narrow as possible.
 This will make it easier to implement.